 Swimming with a prosthetic leg may be challenging, but it is possible.
 Before diving in, safety must come first.
 Make sure to check if your prosthetic is waterproof and secure.
 Warm-up exercises are vital to ensure your body is ready for the activity.

-Remember, practice makes perfect, and with time, you’ll be swimming like a pro.
+Remember, practice makes perfect, and you’ll swim like a pro with time.

 Swimming With a Prosthetic Leg: Technique and Strategies